ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 _tl;dr_

-> What started as an exploration in custom harnesses, quickly led to the discovery of GPT-5.6 Sol using `curl` to cheat.
+> What started as an exploration of custom harnesses, soon evolved into an analysis of premeditated cheating by GPT-5.6 Sol.

 ## Background